Gelderland- Códice de trajes

 There are fitted sleeves of rich cloth that cover the forearms of all figures.

 The linen headdresses are further distinguished with the Netherlandish styled figure wearing a veil that is rolled in to narrow points, while the Germanic style figure has a veil that is folded and falls in wider tapering points.

-Damask is a material found on the outside and as sleeve linings in multiple portraits.
+Damask is a material found on the outside and as sleeve linings in multiple portraits in Cologne as well.